GliderGeek/pylint-utils/readme.md

 # pylintconfig

-pylint is a great linter, which thoroughly analyses your code.
+[Pylint](https://www.pylint.org/) is a great linter, which thoroughly analyses your code.
 Running it for the first time on an existing codebase can be intimidating though, because it outputs hundreds of errors!
-Through all the errors, you don't see the important ones and skip pylint alltogether.
+Through all the errors, you don't see the important ones and skip [Pylint](https://www.pylint.org/) alltogether.

-pylintconfig is a small cli which makes it easier to implement pylint in an existing codebase.
+pylintconfig is a small cli which makes it easier to implement [Pylint](https://www.pylint.org/) in an existing codebase.
 It helps creating a configuration file which checks the errors you find important and skips the rest.

 # Install
 ```